opengovern/og-aws-describer/steampipe-plugin-aws/docs/table_def/aws_cloudformation_stack_set.md

 	<tr><td>arn</td><td>The Amazon Resource Name (ARN) of the stack set</td></tr>
 	<tr><td>status</td><td>The status of the stack set.</td></tr>
 	<tr><td>description</td><td>A description of the stack set that you specify when the stack set is created or updated.</td></tr>
-	<tr><td>drift_status</td><td>Status of the stack set's actual configuration compared to its expected template and parameter configuration.
+	<tr><td>drift_status</td><td>Status of the stack set&#39;s actual configuration compared to its expected template and parameter configuration.
 A stack set is considered to have drifted if one or more of its stack instances have drifted from their expected template and parameter configuration.</td></tr>
 	<tr><td>last_drift_check_timestamp</td><td>Most recent time when CloudFormation performed a drift detection operation on the stack set.</td></tr>
 	<tr><td>permission_model</td><td>Describes how the IAM roles required for stack set operations are created.</td></tr>
 	<tr><td>tags</td><td>A map of tags for the resource.</td></tr>